mmiele/TechnicalNotes/BotFramework/Authentication/bot-oauth-cleanup.md

 For more information, see [Authenticate requests from the Bot Connector service to your bot](https://docs.microsoft.com/en-us/azure/bot-service/rest-api/bot-framework-rest-connector-authentication?view=azure-bot-service-4.0#connector-to-bot).

+> [!NOTE]
+> Rename the article **Connector authentication**.

 ### Channels

-Channels communicates with a bot via the **Bot Connector service** this means that the previous authentication principles generally apply.
+Channels communicate with a bot via the **Bot Connector service** this means that the previous authentication principles generally apply.
 You may want to notice the particularities of the channels described next.

 #### Direct Line

-A client application can authenticate requests to Direct Line API 3.0 either by using a **secret** that you obtain from the [Direct Line channel configuration](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-directline?view=azure-bot-service-4.0) page in the Bot Framework Portal or better by using a **token** that you obtain at runtime.
+A client application can authenticate requests to Direct Line API 3.0 either by using a **secret** that you obtain from the [Direct Line channel configuration](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-directline?view=azure-bot-service-4.0) page in the Bot Framework Portal or, better, by using a **token** that you obtain at runtime.
 The secret or token should be specified in the Authorization header of each request.

 > [!NOTE]
 > A Direct Line secret is a master key that can be used to **access any conversation** that belongs to the associated bot.
 A secret can also be used to obtain a token. **Secrets do not expire**.